 - Fine salt - If you’re using a different type, please refer to this conversion chart.

-- Baking soda & baking powder - These two leaveners act differently from one another, so make sure you add both.
+- Baking soda & baking powder - These two leavening agents act differently from one another, so make sure you add both.

 - Eggs & egg yolk - Adding an extra egg yolk gives this dairy-free cornbread recipe an extra tender consistency and fine crumb.

-- Apple cider vinegar - This is for making vegan buttermilk.
-Feel free to swap in an equal amount of white vinegar or lemon juice instead.
+- Apple cider vinegar - This is for making homemade buttermilk.
+Feel free to skip and use buttermilk instead of whole milk instead.

-Making this cornbread recipe gluten-free, dairy-free, and downright craveable is easier than you might think.
+Making the best gluten free cornbread is easier than you might think.
 Here’s how it’s done:

 Step 1: Dry Ingredients.
 In a bowl, whisk together gluten-free flour, cornmeal, salt, baking soda, and baking powder.